 40. Do you think that other changes should be made to the PRIIPs Regulation?
 Please justify your response.

-Based on our experience with the implementation of the KID, the review of the PRIIPs framework should aim at an overall simplification, to improve the clarity and usefulness of the KID.
-Concretely, ANIA has already presented proposals (e.g. reduction of figures, equal treatment for paper and electronic format, more prominence for insurance features, flexibility in the wording of the narratives, etc.) to change regulation in the previous responses.
+Based on our experience with the implementation of the PRIIPs KID, the review of the PRIIPs framework should aim for an overall simplification, to improve the clarity and usefulness of the KID.
+Concretely, Insurance Europe presents the following proposals: